 Behind the Pastoral: Cynan Jones’ Cove.
 Peter Adkins assesses to what extent Jones’ work, and Cove in particular, could be described as “ecocritical”, or a “work of the ecological imagination”.

 Anthropocene Flotsam: Steve Mentz’s Shipwreck Modernity: Ecologies of Globalization, 1550-1719.
-Peter Adkins reviews Steve Mentz’s most recent booked about the post-Anthropocene age of the Naufragocene.
+Peter Adkins reviews Steve Mentz’s most recent book about the post-Anthropocene age of the Naufragocene.

 About Watching: Identification and the Animal.
 Dan Eltringham reviews Helen Macdonald’s ‘H is for Hawk’, ‘Hen Harrier Poems’ by Colin Simms, Peter Riley’s ‘Due North’, and ‘Poems: 2004-2014’ by Harriet Tarlo to find them negotiating the complex divide between human and non-human animal through acute and artistic apprehension.